ngs-docs/2017-dibsi-rnaseq/kmers-and-sourmash.md

 ```

 which will produce a file `ecoli_cmp.matrix.pdf` and `ecoli_cmp.dendro.pdf`
-which you can then download via FileZilla and view on your local computer.
+which you can then via RStudio server or download via scp and view on your local computer.

 Here's a PNG version: